wallarm/product-documentation/include/waf/installation/cloud-platforms/gcp-machine-image-use-cases.md

 Among all supported [Wallarm deployment options][deployment-platform-docs], GCP Machine Image is recommended for Wallarm deployment in these **use cases**:

 * Your existing infrastructure resides on GCP.
-* You aim to deploy a security solution as a virtual appliance using a virtual machine image.
+* You aim to deploy a security solution as a separate cloud instance, rather than installing it directly on frontend systems like NGINX.
-* You prefer not to install a security solution directly on your frontend, such as NGINX, and instead wish to establish it as a standalone instance or a group of instances.